EnhancedNetwork/TOHE-Docs/Presets.md

 <details>
 <summary><b><font color=gray>Introduction to Add-ons</font></b></summary>

-<a href="/presets/StarterVanillaPlusPlus.json" download>Download this Preset</a><br>
+<a href="/presets/StarterIntroAddon.json" download>Download this Preset</a><br>
-Important Notes: This Preset is to introduce you to specific Add-ons!
+Important Notes: This Preset is to introduce you to a few Add-ons that spice gameplay.
 Nothing Speed related/complicated yet.

 > Provided by: NotPyro404
 </details>
 <details>
 <summary><b><font color=gray>Introduction to Impostors</font></b></summary>

-<a href="/presets/StarterVanillaPlusPlus.json" download>Download this Preset</a><br>
+<a href="/presets/StarterIntroImp.json" download>Download this Preset</a><br>
-Important Notes: This Preset is to get you into the various Impostor Roles.
+Important Notes: This Preset is to get you into a few Impostor Roles.
 These will only be ones with basic abilities, nothing crazy.

 > Provided by: NotPyro404
 </details>